 - Secure the data

-NOTE: The Organize step of the DataOps process also includes data preparation and data integration aspects.
-However, in this series it is assumed that the data is already cleaned and ready to be governed.
-At the end of this series, the data will be ready for integration.
+NOTE: The Organize step of the DataOps process also includes data preparation aspects.
+However, the data preparation steps are not included in this series and it is assumed that the data is already cleaned and ready to be governed and integrated.

 Set up IBM Cloud Pak for Data on Red Hat OpenShift